jimididit/tiktok-autoblocker/README.md

 ### Installing the Script

-Once Tampermonkey is installed, follow these steps to install the "Let Them Eat Shit" script:
+Once Tampermonkey is installed, follow these steps to install the TikTok AutoBlocker script:

 1. Open Tampermonkey in your browser and select “Create a new script”.
-2. Copy the entire script from [ltes/script.js](https://github.com/username/ltes/blob/main/script.js) (Replace 'username' with your GitHub username).
+2. Copy the entire script from [tiktok-autoblocker/script.js](https://github.com/jimididit/tiktok-autoblocker/blob/main/script.js).
 3. Paste the copied script into the new script window in Tampermonkey.
 4. Save the script by pressing `Ctrl + S` or clicking File -> Save in the script editor.

 ### Usage

 - **Add to Block List**: Navigate to any TikTok user's profile.
-Click the "Add to Block List" button in the upper right-hand corner of the screen to add them to your block list.
+Click the "Add to Block List" button in the upper right-hand corner of the screen to add them to your custom block list.
 - **Download Block List**: Click the "Download Block List" button whenever you want to download your list.
+Share with friends, share online, share with the world!
-- **Upload A Blocklist Runs The AutoBlocker**: Uploading a blocklist you created or that a friend shared with you initiates the AutoBlocker feature which blocks every user in the list.
+- **Upload A Blocklist, Run The AutoBlocker**: Uploading a blocklist initiates the AutoBlocker feature which blocks every user in the list.

 ## Contribute

-Feel free to fork the project, submit issues, and send pull requests to enhance the functionalities of the LTES script or fix potential bugs!
+Feel free to fork the project, submit issues, and send pull requests to enhance the functionalities of the TikTok AutoBlocker script or fix potential bugs!

 ## License